-- Worked with SB City Parks and Public Works to arrange for clean-up at Franceschi Park and for clean-up and beautification of the medians on APS.
+- Worked with Santa Barbara City Parks and Public Works to arrange for clean up at Franceschi Park and for clean up and beautification of the medians on APS.

-- With the help of our District 4 councilmember Kristen Sneddon, educated SB City Council and City Fire on the need for increased fire mitigation efforts on the Riviera, which led to decisions and additional resource commitments that were adopted and formalized in the updated Community Wildfire Protection Plan.
+- With the help of our District 4 Councilmember Kristen Sneddon, we educated Santa Barbara City Council and City Fire on the need for increased fire mitigation efforts on the Riviera, which led to decisions and additional resource commitments which were adopted and formalized in the updated Community Wildfire Protection Plan.

-- Along with Councilmember Sneddon, worked to educate City leadership about the wildfire-related risks of allowing State Senate Bill 9 (SB 9) lot splits and duplexes on the Riviera, which helped to influence the Council to prohibit SB 9 in our district.
+- Along with Councilmember Sneddon, we worked to educate city leadership about the wildfire–related risks of allowing State Senate Bill 9 (SB 9) lot splits and duplexes on the Riviera, which helped to influence the council to prohibit SB 9 in our district.

 - Organized and moderated a City Council District 4 candidates forum.